• Home

 • Address medical, legal, and financial advance care planning.

-In this post, I’ll cover recommended preventive health services for older adults, based on the recommendations of the U.S. Preventive Services Task Force (USPSTF) and also Medicare’s coverage of preventive health services.
+In this post, I’ll cover recommended preventive health screening guidelines and other prevention services for older adults.
+These are based on the recommendations of the U.S. Preventive Services Task Force (USPSTF) and also on Medicare’s coverage of preventive health services.

-But before you read about them, let’s go over the basics of how preventive health services work, including why they can sometimes be harmful, or sometimes fall out of favor.
+But before you read about them, let’s go over the basics of how health screening and other preventive health services work, including why they can sometimes be harmful, or sometimes fall out of favor.

 This way, when you review the list of preventive services to consider, you’ll better understand which services are likely to help, and why certain services may not be a good fit for you or your parent.